ikngtty/dotenv-apart/README.md

 SAY_HI=hello!
 ```

-you might expect `dotenv echo "$SAY_HI"` to display `hello!`.
-In fact, this is not what happens: your shell will first interpret your command before passing it to `dotenv-cli`, so if `SAY_HI` envvar is set to `""`, the command will be expanded into `dotenv echo`: that's why `dotenv-cli` cannot make the expansion you expect.
+you might expect `dotenv-apart echo "$SAY_HI"` to display `hello!`.
+In fact, this is not what happens: your shell will first interpret your command before passing it to `dotenv-apart`, so if `SAY_HI` envvar is set to `""`, the command will be expanded into `dotenv-apart echo`: that's why `dotenv-apart` cannot make the expansion you expect.

 #### Possible solutions